 How can colleges engage and support all students to be successful in the “new normal”?

-On Wednesday, July 15, 2020, Mentor Collective and Dr. Michael Heithaus, Dean of the College of Arts, Sciences & Education at Florida International University, convened over 50 senior higher education leaders from across Florida to discuss student success strategies for Fall 2020 and beyond in the face of COVID-19.
+In July, Mentor Collective and Dr. Michael Heithaus, Dean of the College of Arts, Sciences & Education at Florida International University, convened over 50 senior higher education leaders from across Florida to discuss student success strategies for Fall 2020 and beyond in the face of COVID-19.

 Here is what we learned: